webmachinelearning/model-loader/README.md

 If an intermediate representation like MLIR is the right approach for the web, why not standardize on it today?

 *   It isn't ready.
 It's very much a work in progress.
-*   It doesn't yet have support from ML frameworks other than TensorFlow.
+*   Proof-of-concept support exists for TensorFlow, PyTorch, and ONNX using XLA HLO, but 's not production-ready.

 These are pretty serious barriers.
 MLIR could be the right long-term solution, but it can't be adopted today.

-## Is an inference API blocked on MLIR or an alternative intermediate representation becoming a standard?
+## Is a model loader API blocked on MLIR or an alternative intermediate representation becoming a standard?

 Not necessarily.
 It's possible that the shape of the API could be standardized on, without the details of an IR being resolved yet.
 The community group could proceed to implement using an existing operation-level representation, like ONNX